Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Experimental characterizations

-\subsection{Electronic Characteristics}
+\subsection{Electronic characteristics}

-We follow the standard procedure for quantifying the quality of QAM: measure the I/Q phasor (a constellation diagram-type measurement); measure the I/Q magnitude error and I/Q phase error (an error vector magnitude-type measurement)~\cite{Acar1,Witte2001,Razavi2011,Nash2009,Technologies,Denisowski2022,NuWaves2019}.
-The I/Q phasor for an ideal phase-modulated signal lies on a circle.
+We follow the standard procedure for quantifying the quality of QAM: measure the I/Q phasor (a constellation diagram-type measurement); measure the RMS I/Q magnitude error $s_\textrm{RMS}$ and RMS I/Q phase error $\zeta_\textrm{RMS}$ (an error vector magnitude-type measurement)~\cite{Acar1,Witte2001,Razavi2011,Nash2009,Technologies,Denisowski2022,NuWaves2019}.
+The I/Q phasor for an ideal phase-modulated signal lies on a circle (see Sec.~\ref{sec:theory1} for more details).
 Deviations of the measured I/Q phasor from this reference circle indicate the type and strength of I/Q impairments.
 We use a Rohde \& Schwarz FSV spectrum analyzer for these measurements.

-The spectrum analyzer directly measures the I/Q phasor and the RMS I/Q magnitude error, however, we extract the I/Q phase error by fitting the angle of the measured I/Q phasor to that of an ideal phase-modulated I/Q phasor: $\beta_m\sin(\Omega_m t)$.
+The spectrum analyzer directly measures the I/Q phasor and the RMS I/Q magnitude error; however, we extract the I/Q phase error by fitting the angle of the measured I/Q phasor to that of an ideal phase-modulated I/Q phasor: $\beta_m\sin(\Omega_m t)$.
 The root mean square of the fit residuals normalized by $\beta_m$ yields the RMS I/Q phase error.
-We compensate for the I/Q impairments in the hardware by minimizing the RMS I/Q magnitude error using $\xi_I'$, $\xi_Q'$, $\Delta_I'$, $\Delta_Q'$, and $\phi'$.
+We compensate for the I/Q impairments in the hardware by minimizing the RMS I/Q magnitude error via manually tuning $\xi_I'$, $\xi_Q'$, $\Delta_I'$, $\Delta_Q'$, and $\phi'$.
+We verified that there is no compensation needed for the design, which is reasonable as the entire I/Q signal generation and modulation are performed in the digital domain.

-The optimized impairment compensation settings are dependent on the carrier wave frequency $\Omega_c$ for both designs (see Appendix~\ref{sec:I/Qerrorminimization}).
-Therefore, we measure these I/Q impairment compensation settings for the entire carrier wave frequency range for both designs.
-Interpolation between these measured settings is needed to maintain high-quality QAM at arbitrary carrier wave frequencies.